Exchange Programme for Hybrid Imaging Fellowships

 Number of available places

-1. This exchange programme applies to radiologists within the first three years after certification, who desire to become subspecialist radiologists.
+1. This exchange programme applies to imaging specialists within the first three years after certification.

-2. The applicant must have knowledge of current clinical practice in radiology with regard to cross-sectional imaging.
-Competence in producing a radiological report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment are essential.
-Understanding the medicolegal implications of uncertainty and errors in diagnostic radiology is necessary.
+2. The applicant must have knowledge of current clinical practice in radiology / nuclear medicine with regard to cross-sectional imaging.
+Competence in producing a report, in communication with clinicians and patients, and knowledge of the principles of administration and management applied to a clinical department with multi-disciplinary staff and high-cost equipment are essential.
+Understanding the medicolegal implications of uncertainty and errors in hybrid imaging is necessary.
 A clinical background in other disciplines which was achieved through clinical experience and training prior to entering the fellowship is important, whereas, clinical experience in oncology (medical, surgical, radiation therapy) is of benefit.

 3. Applicants must be proficient in English.